Fast and Reliable Gradients for Deformables Across Frictional Contact Regimes: Method

 Substitute Equation~\eqref{eq:diff_fb} into the differential of Equations~\eqref{eq:constraint_ncp_n}--\eqref{eq:constraint_direction}:

 Comparing Equations~\eqref{eq:ortho} and \eqref{eq:constraint_ortho} and substituting Equation~\eqref{eq:diff_contact}, we obtain:

 With Equation~\eqref{eq:final_diff_contact}, we obtain a unified formulation for differentiating NCP-based contact constraints.
-As illustrated in Figure~\ref{fig:smoothed_FB}, the hard complementarity formulation admits no meaningful heuristic gradient: both finite-difference and analytical approaches collapse to zero almost everywhere.
+As illustrated in the smoothed FB panel of Figure~\ref{fig:framework_overview}, the original (non-smoothed) complementarity formulation yields uninformative gradients: both finite-difference and analytical derivatives collapse to zero almost everywhere.
 In contrast, our smoothed Fischer--Burmeister formulation provides a continuous relaxation across the non-smooth regimes of contact and separation, as well as static and kinetic friction, enabling well-defined gradients and natural transitions between regimes.
-We apply this smoothing consistently in both the forward and backward systems to maintain coherence between simulation and differentiation.
-Although the introduced smoothness theoretically perturbs the forward solution, we show through unit experiments that the resulting error remains negligible in practice (see Appendix~\ref{sec:apx_A2}).
+Theoretically, the smoothing replaces the hard complementarity condition $xy=0$ with $xy=\epsilon^2$, introducing a small perturbation to the contact forces.
+At our working $2\epsilon^2 = 10^{-12}$, this perturbation is empirically negligible: Section~\ref{sec:epsilon_sweep} demonstrates that $1\,\text{\textperthousand}$ $\mu$-precision is preserved on a slip/stick benchmark.

+\paragraph*{Cross-regime gradients for long-horizon optimization.} The smoothed FB residual encodes contact/separation and static/kinetic transitions within a single continuous expression, yielding nonzero, directionally accurate gradients in every regime: with $\lambda_n \delta_n = \epsilon^2 > 0$, even contact-bound configurations satisfy $\partial \delta_n / \partial F \neq 0$, in contrast to the hard NCP limit where this derivative vanishes.
+Unlike the constitutive stiffness parameters $k$ (penalty) and $\kappa$ (IPC)---whose gradient signal is inseparable from the force model and either shrinks as $1/k$ or spans the barrier's unbounded dynamic range---$\epsilon$ is a constraint-level regularization that relaxes $\lambda_n \delta_n = 0$ to $\lambda_n \delta_n = \epsilon^2$ without altering the force law: $\lambda_n$ remains a Lagrange multiplier determined by force balance.
+This separation matters most over long horizons: the adjoint chain rule multiplies one contact Jacobian per regime crossing, so branch-switching formulations~\cite{du2021diffpd, li2022diffcloth} discard cross-regime sensitivity at each switch and penalty Jacobians attenuate exponentially with $k$, whereas smoothed FB keeps every Jacobian nonzero and preserves an informative chain across arbitrarily many transitions (Table~\ref{tab:long_horizon}).